Investigating and Modeling the Dynamics of Long Ties: Results

-\textit{Valuable long ties.} Our last hypothesis is that long ties tend to be more valuable.
-This hypothesis is consistent with weak tie theory and the roles of long ties, as conjectured in previous studies \cite{granovetter1973strength,watts1998collective}.
-However, while most computational models that simulate real-world networks highlight homophily \cite{mcpherson2001birds} -- the phenomenon that individuals with similar attributes tend to be friends -- previous models do not typically consider the benefits of social exchange between people with different skill or information sets \cite{yuan2018interpretable}.
-Recent work, such as that by \cite{yuan2018interpretable}, provides an example of how one can consider homophily and social exchange jointly, but this work is restricted to static social networks.
+Our last hypothesis is that long ties tend to be more valuable.
+This hypothesis is consistent with weak tie theory and the roles of long ties, as conjectured in previous studies~\cite{granovetter1973strength,watts1998collective}.
+However, while most computational models that simulate real-world networks highlight homophily~\cite{mcpherson2001birds} -- the phenomenon that individuals with similar attributes tend to be friends -- previous models do not typically consider the benefits of social exchange between people with different skills or information sets~\cite{yuan2018interpretable}.
+Recent work~\cite{yuan2018interpretable}, provides an example of how one can consider homophily and social exchange jointly, but this work is restricted to static social networks.
 Below, we propose a computational model that combines game theory and machine learning in order to examine long tie dynamics.
 This model helps support our hypothesis on valuable long ties, while also incorporating the first two hypotheses.